 24" bikes for kids 6-10.
 We find that kids from 8 up can generally ride the XS 26"Aggressors and appreciate the extra efficiency they offer.
 We hire these aggressors to people under 12 for the kids bike prices.
 Our youngest person to ride all 200kms around Savaii was 9.

 The most variable part of the cost of the holiday is typically the flight.
 Airlines are very focussed on selling direct via the web with big discounts for early, fixed bookings.
-Air New Zealand in particular periodically has 1-3 day Islands on Sale" specials.
-Our general advice is book these when you see them and leave us to sort a suitable trip.
-We are moving to more focus on standard departure dates, but we can always create trips to work and we have sufficient bikes to never run short.
+Air New Zealand in particular, periodically has 1-3 day Islands on Sale" specials.
+Our general advice is book these when you see them.
+We have created more fixed- start-date tours to make this easier.

 Arriving From NZ

-Air New Zealand and Virgin have a total of about 14 direct flights a week from Auckland.
+Air New Zealand and Samoa Airways have 16 flights a week from Auckland.
 Fiji Airways also has several flights a week from Christchurch and Auckland via Fiji.

 The Air New Zealand afternoon flights to Samoa have connections from most parts of the country.
 The flights arrive in Samoa about 8:30pm.
-The Air NZ morning flights (Usually Tue, Thu, Sat) are often on Dreamliners and very convenient for Aucklanders, but too early for a same day connection from the rest of NZ.
+The Air NZ morning flights (Usually Tue, Thu, Sat and some Sundays) are often on Dreamliners and very convenient for Aucklanders, but too early for a same day connection from the rest of NZ.

 Arriving from Sydney or Brisbane

-Virgin offer 4-5 direct flights a week from Australia.
+Virgin and Samoa Airways offer 5-7 direct flights a week from Australia.
 These are overnight flights arriving before 6am.
 The flights are only about 5 hours, with a 3 hour time difference and the first day becomes a bit of a write-off.

-Air NZ and Virgin offer many connections from Australia via Auckland to Samoa.
+Air NZ offers many connections from Australia via Auckland to Samoa.
 These take a bit longer and sometimes are a bit more expensive, but they can be at much more civilised times.